briansong524/Flask_Demo_Tool/README.md

 This repo contains two basic setups to host a Flask server that can be used to demo a model for the business team.
-One is a general page to show the result, and the other is designed to perform on-the-fly AB testing, which is useful in objectively choosing between two models.
+One is a general page to show the result, and the other is designed to perform on-the-fly A/B testing, which is useful in objectively choosing between two models.
 To make this easier to copy+paste, I have used an existing setup to easily show how it works and where to replace values.